 - UNEP-WCMC presentation at the Science to Policy Forum in the Western Indian Ocean Region (a project of the Nairobi Convention in partnership with the Western Indian Ocean Marine Science Association (WIOMSA) and the Indian Ocean Commission).
-Included two cases studies developed by MiCO to describe connectivity between EEZs and transboundary connectivity involving ABNJ.
-(July)
+Included two case studies developed by MiCO to describe connectivity between EEZs and transboundary connectivity involving ABNJ.
+(July 2018)

-- World Conference on Marine Biodiversity, Montreal, Canada (May); Conference talk by Daniel Dunn as part of the GOBI session, presenting literature review progress and initial pilot project results.
+- World Conference on Marine Biodiversity, Montreal, Canada; Conference talk by Daniel Dunn as part of the GOBI session, presenting literature review progress and initial pilot project results.
 Participation in the CBD / EBSA vendor booth with a demo video running and brochure handout available.
+(May 2018)

-- The OBIS Event Data Workshop on animal tagging and tracking data, Oostende, Belgium; Participation and presentation by Connie Kot (April)
+- The OBIS Event Data Workshop on animal tagging and tracking data, Oostende, Belgium; Participation and presentation by Connie Kot.
+(April 2018)

-- Ellie Heywood participated in the 3rd Important Marine Mammal Area (IMMA) workshop in Kota Kinabalu, Malaysia working with regional experts to identify known areas of importance in the North East Indian Ocean and South East Asian Seas region (March).
+- Ellie Heywood participated in the 3rd Important Marine Mammal Area (IMMA) workshop in Kota Kinabalu, Malaysia working with regional experts to identify known areas of importance in the North East Indian Ocean and South East Asian Seas region.
+(March 2018)

-- The Pacific Seabird Group meeting, La Paz Mexico; Poster presented by steering committee member Lisa Ballance, NOAA Fisheries / Scripps Institution of Oceanography (February)
+- The Pacific Seabird Group meeting, La Paz Mexico; Poster presented by steering committee member Lisa Ballance, NOAA Fisheries / Scripps Institution of Oceanography.
+(February 2018)